KureneAmy/SHAPE-MaP-processing-pipeline/README.md

       - **config.yaml** — Configuration file containing paths, parameters, and sample information.
         ⚠️ Must be located in the same directory as `SHAPE-MaP.smk`.
       - **shapemap.sif** — Singularity container image with all required software and dependencies pre-installed.
+      - **split_reference.py** — A python script to split target fasta into single-sequence files.

 # Part III Running